webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

     url: https://medium.com/webpack/webpack-4-code-splitting-chunk-graph-and-the-splitchunks-optimization-be739a861366
 ---

-Originally in webpack, chunks (and modules import inside them) were connected by a parent-child relationship in the internal webpack graph.
+Originally in webpack, chunks (and modules imported inside them) were connected by a parent-child relationship in the internal webpack graph.

 This connection didn't allow to further optimizations and resulted into more downloaded code.

-webpack v4 removes the `CommonsChunkPlugin` in favor of `optimization.splitChunks` and `optimization.runtimeChunk` options.
+webpack v4 removes the `CommonsChunkPlugin` in favor of `optimization.splitChunks` and `optimize.runtimeChunk` options.
 Here is how the new flow works.

 ## Defaults

 Out of the box `SplitChunksPlugin` should work great for most users.

-By default the plugin only affect on-demand chunks, because changing initial chunks would affect the script tags that the HTML file should include to run the project.
+By default it only affects on-demand chunks because changing initial chunks would affect the script tags the HTML file should include to run the project.

 webpack will automatically split chunks based on these conditions:

 * New chunk can be shared OR modules are from the `node_modules` folder
 * New chunk would be bigger than 30kb (before min+gz)
-* Maximum number of parallel request when loading chunks on demand would be lower or equal to 5
+* Maximum number of parallel requests when loading chunks on demand would be lower or equal to 5
-* Maximum number of parallel request at initial page load would be lower or equal to 3
+* Maximum number of parallel requests at initial page load would be lower or equal to 3

 When trying to fulfill the last two conditions, bigger chunks are preferred.